Mach's principle and the origin of the quantum phenomenon: Statistics of the particle motion

+In the five dimensional flat coordinate system a particle should follow the equation $m^2=E^2-p^2_x-p^2_y-p^2_z-p^2_{\zeta}$, where $m$ is a constant.
+Here $\zeta$ direction is defined as the direction perpendicular to the local space-time hyperspace.
+As in this paper we are only interested in the non-relativistic limits, we can write the above equation as $E = \frac{1}{2m}(p^2_x+p^2_y+p^2_z+p^2_{\zeta})$.

-Now in the standard classical mechanics, it is considered that the particle is moving in three-dimensional space (in nonrelativistic limit).
-There we never consider the motion of the particle along the background dimension.
-As the particle is actually moving in a four-dimensional space and background, if someone measures the motion of the particle in three-dimension then to her the energy from $p_{\zeta}$ term will act as an extra potential energy in the energy conservation equation.
-The concept can be explained as follows.
+In standard classical mechanics as we analyze the 4-D motion of a free particle and ignore the contribution from the background dimension, the energy from the background term i.e. $p_{\zeta}$ acts as a space-time dependent potential energy in the energy equation.
+Conceptually it can be explained as follows.
 Suppose a ball is moving in a `rolling ball sculpture'.
-If we track the shadow of the ball on a wall then it moves slowly when the ball is moving faster in the perpendicular direction to the wall (As to total energy remain constant therefore more momentum in one dimension implies less momentum in other dimensions.).
-Therefore, if someone wants to define the laws of motion of the particle just by looking its motion on the two-dimensional wall then the energy from the motion of the particle along the perpendicular dimension of the wall will behave as a potential energy acting on the shadow.
-As in our theory, the particle is actually moving in a five dimensional space-time-background, when we will analyse the motion of the particle from the four-dimensional space-time we need to add extra potential energy on the Hamiltonian, which will be equal to the kinetic energy of the particle in the background dimension.
+If we track the projection of the ball on a wall then it moves slowly when the ball moves faster in the perpendicular direction to the wall.
+Therefore, if someone wants to define the laws of motion of the particle just by looking its motion on the two-dimensional wall then the energy from the motion of the particle along the perpendicular dimension of the wall behaves as a potential energy acting on the projection.
+As in our theory, the particle is actually moving in a five dimensional space-time-background, when we analyze the motion of the particle from the four-dimensional space-time we need to add extra energy that is equal to the kinetic energy of the particle from the background dimension, in the Hamiltonian.